yh1198015532/inet/tutorials/fingerprint/doc/renaming_submodule.rst

 3. solution
 4. example

-Renaming modules can cause the fingerprints to change, because the default ingredients (``tplx``) contain the full path, thus the module name as well.
-Renaming modules can cause regression in some cases, e.g. when some functionality in the model depends on module names.
+Renaming submodules can cause the fingerprints to change, because the default ingredients (``tplx``) contain the full module path, thus the submodule name as well.
+Renaming submodules can cause regression in some cases, e.g. when functionality depends on submodule names (e.g. submodules referring to each other).

-The renaming of NED parameters can also cause regression; the parameter might be used by submodules;
+The renaming of NED parameters can also cause regression; the parameter might be used by derived modules;
-a parameter setting in a derivative module might not have the effect it had before; forgetting to update ini keys can also cause problems.
+a parameter setting in a derived module might not have the effect it had before; forgetting to update ini keys can also cause problems.

 The renaming of NED parameters can also cause regression: